Lurkars/ghs-server/README.md

 - The database is a simple `ghs.sqlite`-file in GHS server config folder `<your-home-folder>/.ghs`.
 You can manipulate the file directly with `Sqlite`.
 To reset the database, simple delete the `sqlite`-file.
 - on startup, all passwords are written into syslog in plaintext.

+## Privacy

+This application does NOT collect ANY personal data besides the GHS game state, authentication and permission data.
+Please keep in mind that this data is NOT ENCRYPTED.
+Take care that you need to trust any third party provider of a server component to not collect any more data like IP addresses.

 ## Copyright / License

 Gloomhaven and all related properties, images and text are owned by [Cephalofair Games](https://cephalofair.com).